gwu-cs-sysprog/lectures/aggregate.md

 We first need to define the type of the array.
 Since we won't know the type of the data elements in the array, we can't pick a specific array type.

 But, remember:

-* arrays and pointers are interchangeable
+* arrays can decay to pointers
 * can cast from any pointer type to `void*` and back

 using this, we define the array as a `void*`: